OliveiraHermogenes/maubot-stenographer/README.md

 ## Usage

-Simply invite the bot to a room and it's going to automatically reply to voice messages with transcriptions.
+Invite the bot to a room.
+Once in the room, the bot is going to reply to voice messages with transcriptions according to your settings.
+Write `!stgr` in a room to get more information about commands to overwrite the settings for a particular room.

 ## Roadmap

 - ~~ability to trigger transcription of a voice message with a command reply and/or emoji reaction~~
-- ability to toggle on/off automatic transcriptions on a per room basis
+- ~~ability to toggle on/off automatic transcriptions on a per room basis~~
-- ability to set the default language on a per room basis
+- ~~ability to set the default language on a per room basis~~